The Science of Longevity: Exploring Factors That Influence Ageing

 To maintain mental resilience throughout your life, it is important to prioritize self-care practices such as getting adequate sleep, eating healthily, engaging in regular physical activity, practicing mindfulness techniques like meditation or yoga for stress management, and maintaining a positive outlook on life.

-Seeking professional help when necessary can also provide valuable support for related to mental health.
+Seeking professional help when necessary can also provide valuable support for overcoming challenges related to mental health.

 As for social engagement, participating in various community events or clubs can foster meaningful connections with like-minded individuals who share similar interests or hobbies.